Share this Post

 By speaking in person, I’ve found that my clients will reveal little insights and off the cuff remarks that I can use to add personality to the final logo design.

-Step 2: Creating the logo design project proposal
+2. Creating the project proposal

-The next step is for me to take all that I have learned from that initial meeting and put together the project proposal.
+The next step is for me to take all that I have learned from that initial discovery meeting and put together the project proposal.
 This will, in essence, review everything that I talked about with my client and lay out a plan of action and a little bit of homework for the client.

 If the client approves the proposal, I will submit an invoice for 50% of the project design fee and once paid, I move onto the next step in the process.

-Step 3: Research for your logo design
+3. Research for your logo design

 Researching a client’s competition is a very valuable exercise and I can learn a lot about what mistakes they are making in their branding so that I can then give my client the edge in that area.

-Step 4: Inspiration for your logo design
+4. Inspiration for your logo design

 Before I start working on concepts for my client, I like to go and build up some inspiration by looking through my extensive library of logo reference books and design guides.
 This starts the creative process going and getting the brain into gear for the next step.